 In this blog, the first of a two-part series, we will provide some tips on the due diligence process for potential startup investments.
-These tips can be helpful both for startups in the early stages of their venture who are trying to raise funding, and for investors who are analyzing startup investment deals.
-This way startups can learn not to make vital mistakes in their investment proposition, and investors can learn how to identify potential flaws.
+These tips can be helpful both for startups in the early stages of their venture who are trying to raise funding and for investors who are analysing startup investment deals.
+This way, startups can learn not to make vital mistakes in their investment proposition, and investors can learn how to identify potential flaws.

 This blog focuses on online funding rounds for the earliest stages, and on angel investors soon thereafter.
 But the content of this blog is useful to a broad range of startups.

-Questions to ask on the due diligence process for potential startup investments
+Questions to ask in the due diligence process for potential startup investments

 1. Is the risk of the entrepreneur aligned with that of the investors?

 As an entrepreneur, your risk (and reward) has to be aligned with that of the investors.
 There are several different cases where the investor’s and entrepreneur’s risk are not properly aligned and a negative situation ensues.